RepairKnowledge

 Inflammation/granulomaHard, tender, possibly red or swollenObvious bump, skin discolorationRequired

 Key Insight: At FILLER REVISION, we see this pattern regularly — because the nasolabial fold is a linear structure, filler injected along it is more likely to be palpable than in other facial areas.
 The question is not whether you can feel it, but what it feels like — its consistency, stability, and whether it's causing any problem.
-Ultrasound provides the definitive answer.
+Ultrasound (Ultrasonography) provides the definitive answer.

 When It's Likely Just Normal Texture